 Read other reasons why remote work is popular among remote workers

-The mental health benefits of working remotely
+The mental health benefits working from home

-10 Incredible environmental benefits from working from home
+10 Incredible environmental benefits from tele-commuting

-The suprising mental health effects from working from home
+The mental health effects of tele-work

-Disabilities and the benefits of working remote
+Disabilities and the benefits WFH (working from home)

 Reasons why employers are hesitant to adopt remote work policies

 As mentioned, many employers hold negative perceptions of remote work and remote workers.
 People Management, cited a survey by Ricoh Europe, showing that up to 65% of top decision makers mistrusted employees who worked from home.
-Further, almost 40% felt that their subordinates didn’t work as effectively or as hard when working remotely as compared to efforts when working in a traditional in-person office setting.
+Further, almost 40% felt that their subordinates didn’t work as effectively or as hard when tele-commuting as compared to efforts when working in a traditional in-person office setting.

 Is there an element of truth found to support these negative perceptions of remote workers?
 Perhaps.
 The Society for Human Resource Management (SHRM) found that people prone to alcohol and recreational drug use, particularly during the pandemic, were inclined to use these substances during their work day.